Lesson 2

 back to home

 Before sin came into the world, everything was perfect!
 Adam and Eve got along with God perfectly.
 They got along with each other perfectly.
 The world was a perfect place.
-I don’t think we can begin to imagine the world in its perfect state, since we are now held within the grasp of sin.
-God knows all things, even the “what ifs”, so He knew our state of perfection would be fleeting.
+I don't think we can begin to imagine the world in its perfect state, since the effects of sin have spoiled it greatly.
+God knows all things, even the "what ifs", so He knew our state of perfection would be fleeting.
 He knew before He created us that we would rebel against Him.
-He knew we would choose what a tree had to offer instead of Him.
-He also knew His love for us would find its strongest avenue through a tree.
-This week we will study how we became God’s enemies and why He needed to become our Sacrifice.
+He knew Adam and Eve would choose what a tree had to offer instead of Him (Genesis 2:16-17).
+He also knew His love for us would find its strongest avenue through a tree, the cross.
+This week we will study how we became God's enemies and why He needed to become our Sacrifice.

 Day One - Sin and its consequences

 Since God created all of us in His image, we have a free will.
+This freedom gave us the choice to be in a relationship with God or not.
 He gave us a free will so we could freely choose to love and obey Him!
-Don’t you want people to choose to love you?
-This freedom also gave us the choice to be in a relationship with God.
-Sadly, Adam and Eve chose to use God’s incredible gift of freedom to do the opposite of what He wanted.
+Don't you want people to choose to love you, not be made to?
+Sadly, Adam and Eve chose to use God's incredible gift of freedom to disobey Him.

-Their choice also brought the knowledge of bad into world.
-(Let me remind you, before Adam and Eve chose to disobey God’s one command there was only good in the world.)
+Their disobedience of His one command brought the concept of sin into our world and put us in bondage to it.
+(Sin is disobedience against God.)
+Their choice also brought evil/bad into world.
+(Let me remind you, before Adam and Eve chose to disobey God, there was only good in the world.)
 Bad is defined as the opposite of good and is explained by various words.
 These words are: ugly, hurtful, painful, unhappy, inferior, wrong, hideous, confusion, fearful, unfruitful, insecure, mean, and evil.
-Have you ever thought about how very different things would be without the knowledge of bad in the world?
+Have you ever thought about how very different things would be without evil/bad in the world?

-Their sin brought the state of eternal death into the world as God told them it would.
+Their sin brought death into the world as God told them it would.
 Ephesians 2:1-3 explains that sin puts us in a state of death and rebellion towards God.

 And you were dead in your trespasses and sins, in which you formerly walked according to the course of this world, according to the prince of the power of the air, of the spirit that is now working in the sons of disobedience.
 Among them we too all formerly lived in the lusts of our flesh, indulging the desires of the flesh and of the mind, and were by nature children of wrath, even as the rest.
 NASB®

-What saddens me is that Adam and Eve chose to trust in or rely on themselves and the talking serpent, who was actually Satan (Revelation 12:9).
-They did this instead of trusting in God, who had just created them to love them.
-Some people doubt that God created anything, but Adam and Eve were there right after He created the world they lived in.
-So there was absolutely no excuse for them to doubt God.
-An important concept to remember is: You either trust in God and what He thinks is best or by default you are trusting in what you think is best.
+What saddens me the most, is that Adam and Eve chose to trust in or rely on themselves and the talking serpent, who was actually Satan (Revelation 12:9).
+They did this instead of trusting in God, who had just created them to love them (Ephesians 1:4).
+Throughout history, many people have doubted God and His existence, but Adam and Eve had a face to face relationship with Him.
+There was absolutely no excuse for them to doubt God.
+An important concept to remember is: You either trust in God, or you are trusting in yourself or something else, which is sin.
 Satan is always at the root of not trusting God.

-- Adam’s and Eve’s perfect relationship with God, who created and loved them, was shattered.
+- Adam's and Eve's perfect relationship with God, who created and loved them, was shattered.
 They were now in a state of death because they chose to be.
-They were now captives of Satan and of their evil desires.
+They were now imprisoned by their sinful desires.
 They had rebelled against God and were now His enemies.
-They had lost their freedom of choice - whether to sin or not, because they were enslaved to it.
-(Our freedom of choice whether to sin or not, is given back to us through belief in Jesus Christ and what He did for us.
-This is because He redeems us from slavery to sin.)
-Read Romans 3:23 also 5:6-10, and Ephesians 2:1–7 and summarize what these passages are saying to you.
+They had lost their freedom of choice - whether to sin or not, because they were enslaved to sin.
+(Our freedom of choice whether to sin or not, is given back to us through trusting in Jesus Christ.
+This is because Jesus Christ redeems us from being enslaved to sin.)
+Read Romans 3:21-24, 5:6-12, 6:5-7, and Ephesians 2:1-7.

 Day Two - We are all sinners